 Jodi is a native of Groveland, MA, and joined Children’s Health Care in the summer of 2005.
 She received a Bachelor’s Degree in Neuroscience from Bates College in Lewiston, Maine, and her Bachelor’s of Science in Nursing from the University of Pennsylvania.
 Jodi went on to work for three years as a staff nurse in the neonatal intensive care unit at Brigham and Women’s Hospital in Boston, caring for critically ill newborns.
 She received her master’s degree from Boston College School of Nursing in 2005.

-Jodi lives in Newburyport with her husband, Miles; her children, Georgia, Penelope, and Anderson; and their dog, Winston.
+Jodi lives in Newburyport with her husband, Miles; her children, Georgia, Penelope, and Anderson; and their dog, Oscar.
 She is an avid reader and particularly enjoys the young adult genre.
 In her spare time, Jodi enjoys baking, interior design, and photography.
-A retired collegiate swimmer and rower, she is now channeling her competitive side at CrossFit.

 Donna was born and raised in Peabody, MA, and joined Children’s Health Care in October 2001.
 She graduated from Salem State College in 1977 with a Bachelor’s Degree in Nursing.
 After working for 12 years as an RN, she returned to school, attending the Pediatric Nurse Practitioner Program at Simmons College and graduated in 2001 with a master’s degree.
 She maintains her certification through NAPNAP.

 Donna enjoys spending her free time with her three children and their families, including six grandchildren.
 Her other interests include golfing, traveling, and hiking.